-The objectives of this handbook are to provide the reader with a general project development roadmap to assist him/her through the complex tasks of planning, designing, procuring, permitting, building and operating an efficient and viable biogas plant.
+The objective of this handbook is to provide the reader with a general project development roadmap to assist him/her through the complex tasks of planning, designing, procuring, permitting, building and operating an efficient and viable biogas plant.

 Note that this handbook will be regularly updated with new content about biogas, anaerobic digestion, and the best practices of our industry.